Visiting Raffles Lighthouse on Pulau Satumu

 Singapore’s southern islands are a nice way to escape the city life for a bit – St John’s, Lazarus and Kusu Island are some of the more well-known ones as they are easy to get to, and you can even do intertidal walks at Pulau Hantu, but have you ever heard of Pulau Satumu?
-This is a Singapore’s offshore islands that you cannot easily visit on your own as access is restricted – I took a tour with Singapore’s Maritime and Port Authority to visit Raffles Lighthouse on Pulau Satumu and here’s a guide on what you can expect to see on the tour.
+This is one of Singapore’s offshore islands that you cannot easily visit on your own as access is restricted – I took a tour with Singapore’s Maritime and Port Authority to visit Raffles Lighthouse on Pulau Satumu and here’s how my tour went.

 Where is Pulau Satumu?